 - Cuánto/cuánta/ cuántos/cuantas: how many,

 - Por qué, para qué: why,

 - Cómo: how.

 Some example sentences:

 - ¿ A dónde vive José ?
 Vive en Colombia: Where does José live?
 He lives in Colombia

 - ¿ Desde cuánto tiempo juegas la guitarra ?: How long have you played the guitar for?

 - ¿ A qué hora necessitamos llegar ?: What time do we need to arrive?

 With these grammar basics, you’ll easily get by in South America or Spain.
 Now you just need to work on your vocabulary!

-When you want to get better acquainted with the Spanish language, you can try one of a few things: take a trip to Spain, take private lessons (with a Superprof teacher!) or learn Spanish online with the wealth of apps and websites.
+When you want to get better acquainted with the Spanish language, you can try one of a few things: take a trip to Spain, take private Spanish lessons online with a Superprof teacher or learn Spanish online with the wealth of apps and websites.